 I had part-time jobs as a tutor during my studies in Hong Kong.
 I could pay for the traveling partly with money I had earned and my parents helped me with the rest.

 What does the pandas mean to you personally?

 To me, it is love more then amazing lovely pandas.
 I love my dad, so I am willing to help him express his ideas, I put nearly 6kg’s scroll in my backpack as a female backpacker.
 I love the Chinese culture so I don’t mind spending my traveling time opening and closing around 26+4 meters scroll to show our pandas.
 I love our Earth and everyone, so I want to talk with them, to share the idea of environmental friendliness and I wish we can share the happy feeling.

 Love let me feel save, because carrying those pandas feels like I’m traveling with my family.
 Love let me meet many new friends and have many unpredictable but amazing experience.

-How do you think that the countries and cultures that you’ve met think of this panda project?
+What do you think that the countries and cultures think of this panda project?

 In general, people loved the ideas and the artwork and they encouraged me to keep going.

 In the UK and Denmark, people liked the idea and they were enthusiastic, but it was not exactly a new thing for them because a lot of Chinese artworks had been already presented there.
 For Norwegian people it was a completely new experience, they have never encountered this before.
 In Amsterdam people were asking more detailed questions about the artwork.
 Especially, they asked questions about material, ink or methods which had been used.